daim147/Daim-book/README.md

 # # npx daim-book serve text.js -p 3000

 ```
-## All the content of cell will save into file
+## All the content of cell will save into file specified by you or default (notebook.js)